CS-SI/SafeScale/doc/TENANTS.md

 ### `ProviderNetwork`

-Contains the name of the provider network connected host resources to public network.<br>
+Contains the name of the provider network connecting host resources to public network.<br>
 Is meaningful for some providers:

 > | |